awsdocs/amazon-athena-user-guide/doc_source/tags-access-control.md

 **Example 3\. policy block that restricts tag\-changing action requests to specified tags**
 Tags that are passed in as parameters to operations that change tags \(for example, `TagResource`, `UntagResource`, or `CreateDataCatalog` with tags\) are referred to as request tags\.
 The following example policy block allows the `CreateDataCatalog` operation only if one of the tags passed has the key `costcenter` and the value `1`, `2`, or `3`\.
-If you want to allow IAM users to pass in tags as part of a `CreateDataCatalog` operation, make sure that you give the users permissions to the `TagResource` and `CreateDataCatalog` actions\.
+If you want to allow an IAM role to pass in tags as part of a `CreateDataCatalog` operation, make sure that you give the role permissions to the `TagResource` and `CreateDataCatalog` actions\.

 ```
 {